 Living and studying in Cambridge is not cheap and it is important that you consider all of the fees and costs that you will need to cover, including living costs as well as tuition fees.

-The tuition fees for validated courses are set by the relevant awarding body (Anglia Ruskin University, Durham University, or University of Cambridge) and are set out on the fees page of the Cambridge Theological Federation website.
+The tuition fees for validated courses are set by the relevant awarding body (Anglia Ruskin University or the University of Cambridge) and are set out on the fees page of the Cambridge Theological Federation website.

 Your tuition fee contributes towards the costs of us providing you with:

 - Academic support from a Director of Studies